 #14: Marvel At Spectra – A Light & Water Show

 When the sun has set, the magic comes alive with the Spectra Light & Water Show over Marina Bay.
 This 15 minute show comprises a 4 part story reflecting Singapore’s journey to becoming the cosmopolitan city of today.

 Immerse yourself in the stunning symphony of dancing fountains, lasers, visual projections and mist effects.
 It is shown 2-3 times a night and is an incredible spectacle – a brilliant option of things to do in Singapore with kids.

 So there you have it – all the fun things to do in Singapore with kids.
 What do you think – have I convinced you to book your flights?
 If you need more convincing, check out the Best Places to Travel with Baby in Asia.
 I am certainly keen to plan another visit to this vibrant and mesmerizing city.
 Let me know what you think your kids would enjoy the most!
 Safe travels – Shell x

-Did You Know: When you click through and buy something recommended in our blog posts or book a hotel or holiday activity, it helps to keep Wander & Luxe running, at no additional cost to you!
+Did You Know: When you click on an Affiliate Link and buy something recommended in our blog posts or book a hotel or holiday activity, it helps to keep Wander & Luxe running, at no additional cost to you!
 Thank you for supporting us x